kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - int
      - The contact list ID to include when CCing a copy of the email
      - Only works if the BCC List feature is enabled for the customer.
+   * - additional_linktracking_parameters
+     - string
+     - The additional url parameters that will be added to the url of the tracked links when redirected.
+     - Only works if the this feature is enabled for the customer.

 Request Example
 ---------------